EduardvonBriesen/Lambda-Cntr/README.md

 ## Caveats

-- Currently only with Containerd as the Kuberntes container runtime.
-- The containerd-socket passed in [cntr.yaml](https://github.com/EduardvonBriesen/Lambda-Cntr/blob/main/cntr.yaml) is specific to k3s and has to be adjusted when used with other Kubernetes distributions.
 - Exiting the shell only exits the pod you attached to, but leaves you in the shell of the cntr-pod.
 Exit a second time to properly shutdown the application.